Jean-Paul Rodrigue (2017), New York:

 contracts and transactions, which are often referred as

 the cost of doing business.
-Trade involves transactions
+Trade also involves transactions

 costs that all agents attempt to reduce since transaction